-The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Broadband and all of such persons as a group of shares of our Series A common stock, Series B common stock and Series C common stock, assuming that the rights distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
+The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Broadband and all of such persons as a group of shares of our Series A common stock, Series B common stock and Series C common stock, assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
 The percentage voting power is presented on an aggregate basis for all series of our common stock.

-The security ownership information for Broadband common stock has been estimated based upon the distribution ratio of 1-for-4 to holders of LMCA, LMCB and LMCK and outstanding stock information for Liberty's common stock as of August 31, 2014, and, in the case of percentage ownership information, has been estimated based upon 26,115,357 shares of our Series A common stock, 2,468,518 shares of our Series B common stock and 57,168,131 shares of our Series C common stock estimated to have been issued in the Spin-Off assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.
+The security ownership information for Broadband common stock has been estimated based upon the distribution ratio of 1-for-4 to holders of LMCA, LMCB and LMCK and outstanding stock information for Liberty's common stock as of August 31, 2014, and, in the case of percentage ownership information, has been estimated based upon 26,115,357 shares of our Series A common stock, 2,468,518 shares of our Series B common stock and 57,168,131 shares of our Series C common stock estimated to have been issued in the distribution assuming that the distribution had occurred at 5:00 p.m., New York City time, on August 31, 2014.

 Shares of restricted stock that will be issued pursuant to the transitional plan are included in the outstanding share numbers provided throughout this prospectus.
-However, because of the difficulty in determining in advance the precise effect of the distribution on outstanding option awards and stock appreciation rights with respect to shares of LMCA, LMCB and LMCK for our directors and named executive officers, for purposes of the following presentation, we have not included beneficial ownership information with respect to any new option awards or stock appreciation rights with respect to shares of LBRDA, LBRDB and LBRDK that may be received by the directors or named executive officers for whom beneficial ownership information is presented below.
-In addition, for purposes of the following presentation, we have not given effect to the distribution or exercise of any Series C rights.
+However, because of the difficulty in determining in advance the precise effect of the distribution on outstanding option awards and stock appreciation rights with respect to shares of LMCA, LMCB and LMCK for our directors and named executive officers (see "The Spin-Off-Effect of the Spin-Off on Outstanding Liberty Awards" for more information), for purposes of the following presentation, we have not included beneficial ownership information with respect to any new option awards or stock appreciation rights with respect to shares of LBRDA, LBRDB and LBRDK that may be received by the directors or named executive officers for whom beneficial ownership information is presented below.